hkun74720-alt/HSTGNN/README.md

 The code is built based on Python 3.8, PyTorch 1.11.0, and Cuda 11.3.

 ## Datasets
-The datasets can be found in STSGCN [https://github.com/Davidham3/STSGCN].
+The datasets can be found in STSGCN [https://github.com/Davidham3/STSGCN] and DCRNN [https://github.com/liyaguang/DCRNN].

 ## Train Commands
 Run the following code to train the model.